fbgallet/roam-extension-live-ai-assistant/README.md

 Obtaining an API key is a simple operation, accessible to any user.
 Follow the [instructions provided here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md) if you do not already have API keys and see [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md#main-models-pricing-per-million-tokens) current API pricing.

-### Your first prompts using Chat panel
+### Your first prompts using the Chat panel

 🆕 You can simply click on the Chat icon in the left sidebar to start an ephemeral conversation right away in the new **Chat panel**!
-You'll be guided and assisted by the Chat Agent to discover all the new features.
-Since v.22, it's the easiest entry point to Live AI (but discover also below the very useful Context menu).
-See the .gif just above 'Getting Started'.
+Just write your request and press Enter!

+See the demo .gif [in the introduction section](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#live-ai).
+N.B.: in this demo the Live AI buttons are in the top bar instead of left sidebar (you can switch in the extension settings)

+When opening the Chat panel, you can click on buttons to have help about the Chat, or Live AI in general, or get tips.
+You can even be guided by the Chat Agent to discover all the new features!
+Just ask questions.

+Since v.22, it's the easiest entry point to Live AI.
+You can set hotkeys via Roam command palette (`Cmd+p`) for "Live AI: Open Chat panel" to open it still quicker!

 ### Your first prompts using buttons & Live AI context menu

-Or you can also simply write some basic prompt in any block (or press the microphone button and provide vocal instructions) and click on the "Ask AI" button (⚡️ lightning bolt icon).
+You want still a smoother experience without breaking your flow in Roam ?
+Simply write some prompt in any block (or press the microphone button and provide vocal instructions) and click on the "Ask AI" button (⚡️ lightning bolt icon).
 That's all !
-It will send your prompt to the default model and insert the response in the children blocks of your prompt.
+It will send your prompt to the default model and almost instantly insert the response in the children blocks of your prompt.

 > [!TIP]
 > For request to AI models directly from your notes, the **KEY PRINCIPLE** is simple:
+>
 > **The prompt is the focused or selected block(s)**

 <img width="600" alt="Live AI sidebar buttons" src="https://github.com/user-attachments/assets/1bddaf8e-d9f9-452b-a048-34d4a85d323c" />